stacs-srg/valipop/docs/usage/guides/java.md

 markdown: kramdown
 ---

-# Valipop with Java Guide
+# ValiPop with Java Guide

-This guide will walk you through installing and running Valipop in Java with some sample configurations.
-This guide will also demonstrate how to interpret the results of running Valipop and how to configure it further.
+This guide will walk you through installing and running ValiPop in Java with some sample configurations.
+This guide will also demonstrate how to interpret the results of running ValiPop and how to configure it further.

 ## 1. Prerequisites